vegaprotocol/specs/0000-cancel-orders.md

 - Orders which are not currently on the orderbook but are being held `offline` due to being in auction should also be affected by cancels.
 - A cancellation for a party that does not match the party on the order will be rejected
 - A cancellation without a partyID will be rejected
+- Margins should be recalculated after a cancel event

 # Summary